 - Saying Allahu Akbar (God is the Greatest) when transitioning from each step in the Salat

-- Saying the Fateah at the start of each unit
+- Saying the Fateah at the start of each unit (including the Bismillah)

 - Saying “Subhāna Rabbi L’azim (Glory be to my Lord, Most Great) when bowing